ambielecki/biking/README.md

 The biggest thing is that I'd just move the whole thing over to a framework, I'm pretty comfortable with Laravel at this point from CSCI E-15, but I had never built something with straight PHP and wanted the experience.
 And now that I know, never again.

+Through it all my CSS got stronger (which was one of the reasons for taking the course), I pushed into SASS (which works great using PHPStorm to autocompile and using the webhook to compile everything in development when pulling updates with git), and just generally strengthened my knowledge around servers and jQuery (my straight JS was already pretty strong, but I've always shied away from jQuery unless absolutely necessary).

 ## Know Validation Errors

 HTML All Pages- Bad Value from Google Fonts loading of fonts - this is Google's syntax